scriptrdotio/eurotech_simpleapp/README.md

 # eurotech_simpleapp

-This is a simple demo app that demonstrates how easy it is to leverage data published by eurotech devices into scriptr.
+This is a simple demo app that demonstrates how easy it is to leverage data published by eurotech devices within scriptr.

 ## What the application does